 Bug! had bee enemies in Insectia and Splot.
 Being Airborne Mooks, they were incredibly annoying to fight- some of them even appeared out of nowhere to ambush Bug!
 (See here for an entire area filled with them)

 Fallout: New Vegas has Cazadores, which are giant mutant Tarantula Hawks and one of the most terrifying Demonic Spiders of the game just under Deathclaws.
 While relatively fragile (compared to deathclaws), they are damn fast, making them difficult to target outside of V.A.T.S.
 They also happen to be poisonous so you'll be losing health like crazy if they get close.
 And they swarm in groups of 4-6.
+Certain companions like Cass and Raul are reasonably effective against them.
+However, other companions, like Veronica or Rex, will run right at them, get in one melee hit, and then die laughably.

 In the Old World Blues DLC, you meet Dr. Borous, their creator.
 According to him, he made them sterile and docile.
 If nothing, they're as sterile as they are docile.
+Which is to say, they breed like rabbits and are insanely aggressive.

 The main area in Infocom's Trinity includes a giant hive of man-size bees.
 They won't bother you if you don't bother them...but unfortunately the plot requires you to steal honey from them, leading to immediate death if you're not careful.